 Programs and Services

 Since its first year, 1981, ATCAA has become involved in a variety of programs based on community needs and available funding.
 Programs and services are provided in both counties at convenient locations, with Agency Service centers in Jackson and Sonora.

-Some services are also currently provided in neighboring counties of Calaveras, Alpine and Mariposa.
+Many services are also currently provided in neighboring counties of Calaveras, Alpine and Mariposa.
 ATCAA’s administrative offices is located in Jackson, CA.

 Formation of ATCAA

 The concept of Community Action has been part of the American social fabric for over 25 years.
 Community Action programs are an outcome of the Economic Opportunity Act of 1964, which symbolized an era of concern and commitment by the United States government to its impoverished citizens and to Equal Opportunity.
 One result of this act has been the development of approximately one thousand Community Action programs throughout America.